gywns6287/MSENet/README.md

-# Bridge connection for Beef MS estimation
+# MSENet: Bridge connected Network for beef marbling score estimation and eye-muscle area segmentation

 ## Object

-We proposed the bridge connection for end-to-end networks without any pre or post processing step, implementing segmentation of beef eye-muscle area and estimation of MS. In particular, the bridge connection interlink a classification network and segmentation network, transforming the segmentation information to classification networks for way to improve the classification performance.
-We applied it to connect U-Net with ResNet50 and Xception for automated beef MS grading.
-In addition, bridge connection is also simple to use for any other automated systems demanding both classification and segmentation task since it doesn’t need to create a new deep learning network but simply combines two existing networks.
+We proposed the MSENet for end-to-end networks without any pre or post processing step, implementing segmentation of beef eye-muscle area and estimation of marblingscore.In particular, the bridge block in the MSENet interlinks a scoring module and segmentation module, trans-forming the segmentation information to scoring module for way to improve the estimation performance.
+We applied it to connect segmentation module with ResNet50 and Xception for automated beef MS grading.
+Bridge block is also simple to use for any other automated systems demanding both classification and segmentation task since it doesn’t need to create a new deep learning network but simply combines two existing networks.

 ##  Installation
 The pre-trained weight must exist as `resnet_weights.h5` and  `xception_weights.h5` in the path where `main.py` is located. pre-trained weight can be downloaded at https://drive.google.com/drive/folders/1E8x43bGvKinJRwiTPb-A6eOr9pMvvxDi.